GEM-analytics/gemact/_sources/gemanalytics.rst

 **Edoardo Luini** (*Project lead, Developer*)

-I work as a quantitative developer in the reinsurance industry.
-I am currently Teaching fellow in Actuarial Non-life Insurance at Università Cattolica del Sacro Cuore, Milano.
+I am a quantitative and actuarial developer, with both technical expertise and business experience, in reinsurance and finance.

-I earned a PhD in Statistical Sciences, Università 'La Sapienza' di Roma.
-I have been visiting student at ETH Zürich.
+Currently, I am a lecturer in Non-Life Actuarial Insurance at UCSC, Milan.

-I hold a master’s degree in Statistical and Actuarial Sciences from Università Cattolica del Sacro Cuore di Milano.
+I obtained a PhD in Statistical Sciences at ‘La Sapienza’, University of Rome.

-contacts:
+Contacts:

 *  e-mail: edoardo(dot)glaucoluini(at)unicatt(dot)it
 *  `GitHub <https://github.com/EdoLu>`_